mesielepush/Pigeons/README.md

 ##### However, since a mean of 90 seconds per reinforcement could be too much for humans, there are three alternative options with means of: 60, 45 and 23 seconds.
 Naturally the proportion between the VIs of each schedule is held constant for all alternatives.

-At the begining of each Session, the user chooses either the original mean or one of the alternatives.
-The program selects a schedule at random, and assaings each VI to the left and right keys also at random.
+2.- The program selects a schedule at random, and assaings each VI to the left and right keys.